ABuffEr/labelAutofinderCore/README.md

 ```
 >git submodule add https://github.com/ABuffEr/labelAutofinderCore addon/appModules/labelAutofinderCore
+>git submodule init
+>git submodule update
+>git commit -m "Added labelAutofinderCore as submodule"
+>git push --all
 ```

+If you have problems running `git submodule update` the next times, try to see [here.](https://stackoverflow.com/questions/3336995/git-will-not-init-sync-update-new-submodules)

 Regardless of path, please mantain the name of last folder as "labelAutofinderCore", so to guarantee a "opportunity check" by other add-ons (especially global plugins).